 Local Control Phase Two:

-Individual Local Treatment Differences (LTDs) are effect-size estimates observed within clusters of experimental units (patients) relatively well-matched in X-space.
-The resulting Distribution of effect-sizes across clusters (blocks) is then either Homogeneous (purely random, highly unpredictable except in mean-effect) or else Heterogeneous (partially predictable from patient baseline X-characteristics.)
+An Individual Local Treatment Difference (LTD) is an effect-size estimate within a cluster (block) of experimental units (patients) relatively well-matched in baseline-covariate X-space.
+The corresponding Observed LTD Distribution of effect-sizes across clusters is then either Homogeneous (purely random, highly unpredictable except in mean-effect and variance) or else Heterogeneous (at least partially predictable from patient baseline X-characteristics.)
 Actual prediction of LTDs (to establish Heterogeneity) is typically the stretch-goal of LC Phase Four: REVEAL analyses.

 This NULL LTD distribution can be simulated to arbitrary precision by randomly permuting treated (t=1) and control (t=0) patients across the same number of clusters, of the same sizes, as the given clustering.
 Technically, a single random permutation of "Cluster ID Labels" across all N = N1 + N2 + ... + NK patients produces a set of K "random" LTD estimates.
 A total of R such independent replicates are merged to depict the full simulated random NULL distribution.

 By making only the most clearly relevant X-variable comparisons, the observed LTD distribution will be relatively UNBIASED ...unless key unmeasured confounders exist.

-If the observed LTD and random NULL LTD distributions are NOT clearly different, essentially nothing "interesting" has been accomplished via the current LC clustering!
+If the observed LTD and random NULL LTD distributions are NOT clearly different, essentially nothing "interesting" has been accomplished by the current LC clustering!

 EXAMPLE: Local Control (LC) "Confirm" graphic for 39,585 MDD Patients

 Note that the top random NULL LTD distribution has a positive mean value and is fairly symmetric.
 In stark contrast, the observed LTD distribution has a negative mean value (an average savings of $635 per year on the New Treatment) and is highly skewed ...with a very long and highly desirable left-hand tail highly favorable to the new treatment.

-When the observed LTD effect-size distribution appears quite similar to its homogeneous NULL distrinution, observed local effects are best summarized by their global Average Treatment Effect (ATE); a traditional one-size-fits-all treatment policy is then justified.
+When the observed LTD effect-size distribution appears quite similar to its homogeneous NULL distribution, observed local effects are best summarized by their global Average Treatment Effect (ATE); a traditional one-size-fits-all treatment policy is then justified.

 In stark contrast, when the LTD distribution appears quite heterogeneous (as in the above example), it provides objective support for Individualized Medicine.